ObsidianLabs/algorand-tutorial/tutorial-1.md

 In the world of Blockchain, people usually refer the method to apply for test token as Faucet.
 Currently, you will be granted 100 ALGO each time when you faucet for test tokens.

-Click the faucet button next to the address column, a window named Algorand Dispenser will pop up where you can apply for test token.
+Click the faucet button next to the address column, a window named *Algorand Dispenser* will pop up where you can apply for test token.

 <p align="center">
   <img src="./screenshots/faucet.png" width="720px">
 </p>

-Minutes following your applcation, you will see Alice's balance go up by 100 ALGO where a new transfer transaction is recorded in the Transactions List.
+Minutes following your applcation, you will see Alice's balance go up by 100 ALGO where a new transfer transaction is recorded in the *Transactions* list.

 ### Transfer